What is notoedric mange?

-Notoedres cati are found worldwide.
+Notoedres cati is found worldwide.
 While rare, they affect cats of any age, breed, and sex.
 The mites are approximately 0.2mm in length.

 The head and neck are generally affected although mites can also infect the forelegs, paws, and genitalia, especially if the condition has been allowed to go untreated.
 The spread of mites is believed to be caused by the cat’s grooming behaviour and also sleeping habits, as most cats like to sleep curled up.

 The fertilized females work their way deep into the epidermis, forming tunnels where they deposit their eggs.